confluentinc/streaming-ops/README.md

 1. Update the following variables in `scripts\flux-init.sh`

-	* `ENVIRONMENT=dev` You'd complete this process for each environment
+	* `ENVIRONMENT=dev` You'll complete this process for each environment
 	* `REPO_URL=git@github.com:confluentinc/kafka-devops` Update to match your git remote URL
 	* `REPO_GIT_USER=rspurgeon` Update to your git username
 	* `REPO_GIT_EMAIL=rspurgeon@confluent.io` Update to your git email

-1. To install all dependencies
+1. To install all dependencies on a Mac.
+Uses `sudo` to install binaries to `/usr/local/bin`

 	`make init`

+	(Linux instructions to come)

-1. To create a local test cluster using k3d
+1. To create a local test cluster on Docker using k3d

    `make cluster`